YuezhenQin/yuezhenqin.github.io/README.md

+## 5.8
+You need to be resilient, but we’re not made of stone.

 ## 5.7
 This got me thinking about the different ways that user researchers in particular need to take care of themselves in their work.